-Class Meetings
+1. Class Meetings

-This course will have in-person lectures on Tuesdays and Thursdays from 3:30pm to 4:50pm in Baker Hall Room A51.
+This course will have in-person lectures on Tuesdays and Thursdays from 2:00pm to 3:20pm in Hall of the Arts Room 160.
 Even though we will make lecture recordings available to you, you are strongly encouraged to attend lectures so that you can participate in the in-class exercises and take the in-class quizzes.